pingcap/docs/generate-self-signed-certificates.md

     openssl genrsa -out tikv.key 2048
     ```

-2. Make a copy of the OpenSSL configuration template file (Refer to the actual location of your template file because it may have more than one location):
+2. Make a copy of the OpenSSL configuration template file (Refer to the actual location of your template file because it might have more than one location):

     {{< copyable "shell-regular" >}}